mbanem/tooltip-app/README.md

       margin-left: 12rem;
     }
   }
-  /* when sent as a prop no leading dot should be specified
-     as the Tooltip is an external to this content it has to be treated as :global()
-  */
-  :global(.css-prop-class-userDetails) {
-    position: absolute;
-    top: 0 !important;
-    left: 0;
-    color: navy;
-    background-color: skyblue;
-    width: 14.5rem;
-    padding: 3px 1.4rem;
-    border-radius: 5px;
-    margin: 2rem 0 0 2.3rem;
-    text-align: center;
-    z-index: 10;
-  }

-  /* when sent as a prop no leading dot should be specified */ :global(.css-prop-class-caption) {
-    font-size: 14px;
-    color: skyblue;
-    width: max-content;
-    height: 1rem !important;
-    padding: 0 1rem !important;
-    border-radius: 5px;
-    border: 1px solid skyblue;
-    background-color: navy;
-    text-align: center;
-    margin: 0;
-    outline: none;
-  }

   /* hovering element is the first child or a
      wrapper HTML element for a more complex markup